 Provision a Default User: Behavior

-The integration now has the option to provision a Default User from the ServiceNow UI, however this function has stipulations to consider:
+The integration now has the option to provision a Default User from the ServiceNow UI, however this function has some considerations:

 When provisioning the Default User, it will create a PagerDuty user based on the user who is logged in to ServiceNow and configuring this setting.
 If you are okay with being provisioned as the Default ServiceNow user, please follow directions in this section and then move on to Step 3: Configuration in Your ServiceNow Instance.